Mehakgujarati02/PawVerse-Mittens-AI/README.md

 Our mission is to make pet adoption and fostering more accessible, transparent, and efficient while helping shelters and rescue organizations find loving homes for animals faster.

 🛠️ Tech Stack
-React
+React,

-TypeScript
+TypeScript,

-Tailwind CSS
+Tailwind CSS,

-Supabase
+Supabase,

-AI Assistant Integration
+AI Assistant Integration,

 ❤️ Impact